Thoracic Spine Mobility: The Reason Your Shoulder Hurts

-A Team of Individuals
+A Team Of Individuals

 My current full time position is working with military operators.
 I work with a team of professionals with the sole purpose of making these guys more resilient and to improve the level at which they can perform.
 Suffice it to say this is a TEAM effort.
 I couldn’t do it alone.

 Every member of the team has a specific and deliberate role but when someone fails to follow through on their duties the burden is spread to others.
 Subsequently, when one part of the team doesn’t do their job another team member suffers.
+As with most things in the body, thoriacic spine mobilty is no different.

 The body isn’t so different.